cgaebel/NewLang/README.markdown

     * Have you _seen_ C++?

-_ben: Perhaps they could be simplified greatly, only allowing for type generics, rather than the giant turing-complete templates C++ has._
+_ben: Perhaps they could be simplified greatly, only allowing for type generics, rather than the giant Turing-complete templates C++ has._

 There should only be one way for comments to be parsed, unlike C which has two.